 Tip 5: Who else reports on it?

-Especially when it comes to big issues such as elections or the current Corona virus, reports abound.
-Maintaining an overview here and distinguishing serious from untrustworthy news can be difficult.
+When it comes to significant issues such as elections or global emergencies such as the coronavirus pandemic, reports abound.
+Maintaining an overview and distinguishing serious from untrustworthy news can be difficult.
 If you find a message that is spreading completely new information that you have never heard of before, it is best to check whether other sites report it.
-Compare the information with organizations such as Reuters or other source you trust to carefully fact check the information.
+Compare the information with what organizations such as Reuters or other trustworthy sources publish, and fact–check the information.